TimoSairiala/Octolight/README.md

 # Octolight
-This is a smart night light I have done for me kids.
+This is a smart night light I have done for my kids.

 It has two separate modules
 a) under bed unit with RBG leds and motion sensor